EemeliSaari/DeepTrends/detector/pipeline/README.md

-## Word2Vector pipeline
+## Pipeline

-Main routine of the process.
+Main routines to detect the trends.